Discover more from The Flying Frisby

 Selling indulgences was big business.
 It still is.
 Today we have carbon credits; our charity industry, with its annual income of £50 billion, equates to roughly two per cent of UK GDP.
 According to David Craig in his book, The Great Charity Scandal, less than 50 per cent of donations actually end up going towards charitable causes.

 In the Middle Ages, there was no shortage of prophets of doom declaring the end is nigh.
 Nostradamus was the most famous.
+Thomas malthus was another, though he came later.
 Whether it is Project Fear in the lead-up to the Brexit vote, climate-change experts or those permabears who see nothing but looming financial catastrophe, they are in even greater supply today.

 Obscurantism was the practice of presenting information in a deliberately imprecise and abstruse manner, to forestall further inquiry or understanding.
 Ever heard a central banker speak?
 Alan Greenspan, former chair of the Federal Reserve, found his own name for obscurantism – he called it ‘purposeful obfuscation’.